soukudom/Sample-IOx-BRKOPS-2490/Catalyst-AP-APP/README.md

     ioxclient profiles create
     ```
     To verify the active profile, use `ioxclient profiles list`.
-2. Install the application using the command.
+2. Install the application using:
     ```
     ioxclient app install CLEUAPP package.tar
     ```
-3. To activate the app use:
+3. Then, activate the app.
+Optionally, provide an `activation.json` file if the IOx app needs access to a serial device or a 1:1 network port map.
     ```
     ioxclient app activate CLEUAPP --payload activation.json
     ```
-4. Now, start the app
+4. Now, start the app:
     ```
     ioxclient app start CLEUAPP
     ```